Yalta Conference

-The aim of the conference was to shape a postwar peace that represented not only a collective security order but also a plan to give self-determination to the liberated peoples of Europe.
+The aim of the conference was to shape a postwar peace that represented not only a collective security order, but also a plan to give self-determination to the liberated peoples of Europe.
 Intended mainly to discuss the re-establishment of the nations of war-torn Europe, within a few years, with the Cold War dividing the continent, the conference became a subject of intense controversy.

 Yalta was the second of three major wartime conferences among the Big Three.
-It was preceded by the Tehran Conference in November 1943 and was followed by the Potsdam Conference in July of the same year, 1945.
-It was also preceded by a conference in Moscow in October 1944, not attended by Roosevelt, in which Churchill and Stalin had spoken of Western and Soviet spheres of influence in Europe.
+It was preceded by the Tehran Conference in November 1943 and was followed by the Potsdam Conference in July 1945.
+It was also preceded by a conference in Moscow in October 1944, not attended by Roosevelt, in which Churchill and Stalin had reached an informal agreement on Western and Soviet spheres of influence in Europe.